hasan75/pran-rfl-website-client/README.md

 - Full Website is a Full Stack webapp built by react.
 - Several components are added and differentiated for React Component Practice Purpose
+- User can login and Sign Up
+- User can explore the products, buy products, create several orders, edit his/her order.
+- Admin has dedicated dashboard, can add new products, edit and delete products
+- Admin can edit order status (pending to accepted).

 ---